You are here

 Any family medical emergencies (surgery, long-term illness diagnosed, etc.) require documentation from an attending physician.
 The death of an immediate family member requires a death certificate.

 A copy of the military activation orders is required and must show dates that conflict with the program dates.

 Any unforeseen financial emergencies require appropriate documentation.
 This does not include:

 - Failure to understand program costs

 Documentation of situation, process, and timeline are required.

-You must complete the Refund Appeal form and submit it to the Associate Director of Study Abroad within one month of the cancellation date.
+You must complete the Refund Appeal form and submit it to firstname.lastname@example.org within one month of the cancellation date.
+All Refund Appeal forms must be submitted by email.
+Only appeals received at the email@example.com email will be considered.
 The UMD Study Abroad Cancellation Appeals Committee reviews each case individually and makes every effort to be fair and equitable in determining the amount of non-recoverable costs.
-You will be notified of the decision via email after the committee meeting.
+You will be notified of the decision via email after the committee determination.
 Refund appeals will not be considered more than one semester following the program dates.